 The Ride

-When we decided our next REALLY big adventure was going to be to drive the Pan American Highway we spent hour upon hour discussing what would be our vehicle of choice.
-We immediately knew we wanted a VW Westfalia camper van for the size, ease of maintenance, and great style.
-Our great friends Ron & Dario have a gorgeous ride.
+At the time when we decided our next REALLY big adventure was going to be to drive the Pan American Highway, we spent hour upon hour discussing what would be our vehicle of choice.
+After discussing several options, the shopping began.

 1. I enjoy reading your individual website then helps me a lot throughout composing my subjects and also the proper design of my website.
 You may additionally see my blog anytime.
 I’ll seriously return to read more of your article!